dantman/elite-vr-cockpit/GETTING-STARTED.md

     * `Chaff`: Primary on the Throttle

 ## 7. Joystick HAT/POV switches
-On the joystick side only (usually right-handed), there are up to 2 different POV/HAT switches available to be bound.
+On the joystick side only (usually grabbed with your right hand), there are up to 2 different POV/HAT switches available to be bound.
 *There are no POV/HATs available on the throttle side, even if your controller has thumbsticks*

 The cockpit screen will list which POVs are available to you, based on your controller.
 Look at the screenshot below for an example with Vive Wands:
-- POV 1 up/down/left/right are mapped to edge presses and POV1 Button is mapped to a 'center press'
+- POV1 up/down/left/right are mapped to edge presses and POV1 Button is mapped to a 'center press'
-- POV2 directions can be accessed by sliding on the trackpad, but ia POV2 button is **NOT** available
+- POV2 directions can be accessed by sliding on the trackpad, but POV2 Button is **NOT** available

-- For controllers that have thumbsticks instead of trackpads, the POVs can be accessed by moving the thumbstick or clicking
+- For controllers that have thumbsticks instead of trackpads, a POV can be accessed by moving the thumbstick and pressing it in for the POV Button
+- For controllers with smaller trackpads, a POV can be accessed by sliding on the trackpad and clicking anywhere for the POV Button

 ![Trackpad HAT Regions](Images/ScreenshotPOVSwitches.png)

 For binding, [follow the instructions](#bind-povhat-controls) You will use the two large images to emit the button presses for binding, just like you did with the other buttons and axes.

 **You can bind the same button to different actions, depending on context**.
 Don't be afraid to bind your hat switches to UI controls, these bindings won't interfere with flight controls unless one of the cockpit panels is active.

 ### Recommended Settings:
 - `POV1 up/down/left/right` = UI up/down/left/right
   - this means when you're looking at the cockpit panels (navigation, comms, internal), you can use the pov/hat on your controller to navigate